How Drone Data Can Support Targeted Malaria Interventions

 Combating malaria transmission is particularly challenging in the face of environmental changes.
 Mosquito habitats are dynamic, changing with the seasons and as a result of human interference.
 Interventions used can have an impact on transmission patterns.
 With these constantly moving goalposts, the need to understand and target transmission ‘hotspots’ is a priority.

-“Surveillance is key to this understanding, and this is where drones and other automated systems have the potential to contribute,” she says.
+“Monitoring is key to this understanding, and this is where drones and other automated systems have the potential to contribute,” she says.

-“This surveillance can be of the physical environment - as we’ve done in Maladrone - but I’ve also seen early prototypes of drones being used to capture and analyze adult mosquitoes (Microsoft’s Project Premonition) and take water samples to check for mosquito larvae.
+“This monitoring can be of the physical environment - as we’ve done in Maladrone - but I’ve also seen early prototypes of drones being used to capture and analyze adult mosquitoes (Microsoft’s Project Premonition) and take water samples to check for mosquito larvae.
 Drones could also be used to administer or deliver interventions.
 I think there’s lots more useful technology to come!”

 Share on Social Media: